livepeer/grants/README.md

-# The Livepeer Grant Program
+# The Livepeer Community Node Grant Program

 Livepeer has a long term vision to build a fully decentralized video stack, and we cannot achieve this goal without a community of contributors to the project.
 The Livepeer Grant Program provides contributors with grants ranging from 300 - 3000 LPT (subject to change).
 The grant program provides contributors with an opportunity to build a position in the network.